sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 05-03-2024

+- https://www.adventofdata.com/using-airflow-the-wrong-way/ Using Airflow the wrong way

 # 20-02-2024

 - https://materializedview.io/p/from-samza-to-flink-a-decade-of-stream From Samza to Flink: A Decade of Stream Processing